2. First steps at the single-desk contact point for asylum application (GUDA: prefecture and OFII)

 - You submit a request for review of your asylum application (reconsideration);

-- You have not applied for asylum within 90 days after your entry in France, and have no legitimate reason to not have done so.
+- You have not applied for asylum within 90 days after your entry in France, and have no legitimate reason to not have done so (60 days in Guyane).
 In practice, the Ofii applies this principle almost systematically without taking into account any “legitimate reason” justifying the “lateness” of the application, such as for example the impossibility of registration of the asylum application because of the overcrowding of the Spadas and prefectures (in this case, you should keep any evidence of your calls to those platforms).
-These legitimate justifications are not specified by the law.
+These legitimate justifications are not specified by the law; those can be, for instance, a serious health issue.

-- You refuse the accommodation proposal by the Ofii or the direction to a region determined by the Ofii (CE, 31 juillet 2019, n°428530)
+- You refuse the accommodation proposal by the Ofii or the direction to a region determined by the Ofii.

-There are numerous cases of suspension or withdrawal that enable the Ofii to put an end to your material reception conditions at any given point throughout the procedure.
+There are numerous cases of termination that allow the Ofii to put an end to your material reception conditions at any given point throughout the procedure.

 - You leave the region you have been directed to by the Ofii or the housing in which you have been admitted